compiledcode83/event-signal/README.md

 // add a listener to the `updated` event resource.updated.addListener(listener);

-// alternatively, use the alias `then` to add a listener resource.updated.then(function(data){
-  console.log(data.message);
-});

-// optionally pass custom scope object to be
-// keyword `this` within the listener function resource.updated.addListener(listener, {});

-// optionally passing `true` will automatically
-// remove the listener after one call resource.created.addListener(listener, true);

-// one-liner to add a listener with custom scope,
-// and remove the listener after one call resource.created.addListener(listener, {}, true);

 // emit the `updated` event to all listeners,
 // passing an optional `data` object resource.updated.emit({message: 'foo'});

 // remove the listener from the `updated` event-signal resource.updated.removeListener(listener);

-// remove all listeners from the `created` event-signal resource.created.removeAllListeners();
 ```

 ## Naming Conventions